Lupus590AtUni/Uni-PacMan-Clone/README.md

 One final rule: you break it, you ~~buy~~ bebug it, hope you know GDB! :trollface:

+We are using travis as our contious intergation server, it will (attempt to) build every branch in this repo.
 View the CI builds here: https://travis-ci.org/lupus590/PacMan-Clone/builds

 Until I can setup visual studio to do the debugging we will have to use this: http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf